sparkflows/sparkflows-docs/docs/tutorials/time-series/Time-Series-Feature-Engineering.rst

 * Lag is used to make non-stationary data into stationary data
 * Outliers are easily discernible on a lag plot
-* acf and pacf plot is used to calcluate best lags
+* acf and pacf plots are used to calcluate best lags

 **Lag one**